Bernanke has "finger on trigger" for new bond buys

 "Brace for QE3 if rates start to move higher on the long end," he said.

-(Reporting by Ann Saphir and Jonathan Spicer; Additional reporting by Stella Dawson, Jennifer Ablan, Sam Youngman, Rodrigo Campos and Karen Brettell; Editing by Kim Coghill and Diane Craft)
+(Reporting by Ann Saphir and Jonathan Spicer; Additional reporting by Jennifer Ablan, Sam Youngman, Rodrigo Campos and Karen Brettell; Editing by Kim Coghill)